 If you are a public sector entity, you will have to make these changes to your website by 23 September 2020.
 If you are a private business that works with citizens in some form, it’s a good idea to make these changes, even though it’s not mandatory.

 HOW WE CAN HELP

-As a professional digital agency, we can guide you through the requirements and offer advice on accessibility practices.
+As a professional digital agency, we can guide you through the requirements and offer advice on Seo South Wales and accessibility practices.
 We can also help make these changes on your website.
 Contact us today for more information. or call us on 01925 759 669